 - The US government is very concerned about the potential threat of bad actors using cryptocurrency for their nefarious gains.

-- Government officials acknowledge that blockchain and digital assets have a very real economic and worldly impact.
-They recognize that the technology offers a lot of potential for a government application.
+- Government officials acknowledge that blockchain and digital assets have a very real economic and worldly impact and that the technology offers a lot of potential for a government application.

-- This new technology and financial applications need to be incorporated under the umbrella of the US government and financial institutions.
+- The use of this new technology and financial applications need to be incorporated under the umbrella of the US government and financial institutions.

 Bills, Bills, Bills

-The following is a detailed description of the most notable blockchain legislation proposals, what they do, and the Senator or Congressperson who put them forward.
+The following is a detailed description of 32 proposed bills, what they do, and the Senator or Congressperson who put them forward.
 The following information is based on the work of Jason Brett.

 Bill: Defending American Security From Kremlin Aggression Act, introduced by Senator Lindsey Graham (R-SC)

-- This blockchain legislation regards cryptocurrency as a legitimate financial asset and aims to protect digital assets from cyber theft.
+- This bill regards cryptocurrency as a legitimate financial asset and aims to protect digital assets from cyber theft.
 The bill proposes that cryptocurrency receive the same status of international protection that other traditional assets receive.

 Bill: The EARN IT Act, from Senator Lindsey Graham